 You should never dry your linens in a dryer as that could lead to shrinkage.
 No matter the quality of your garments, linen is going to shrink in the dryer.

-Does Linen Stretch When Worn?
+Does Linen Stretch With Wear?

 Linen is not a stretchy fabric, and it does not stretch at all when worn.